 I've spent decades learning that silence at a family table isn't absence — it's the most expensive form of presence I know how to offer.

-Last Thanksgiving — which I celebrated with my daughter's family because that's where the grandchildren are — I sat at the far end of the table and said almost nothing for two hours.
-My daughter kept glancing at me the way she does when she's worried I'm "shutting down again."
-My son-in-law refilled my water glass twice without being asked, which is his version of checking in.
-And my teenage granddaughter, bless her, leaned over at one point and whispered, "Grandma, are you okay?"
+My mum kept glancing at me the way she does when she's worried I'm "in my head again."
+My brother refilled my water glass twice without being asked, which is his version of checking in.
+And my teenage nephew leaned over at one point and whispered, "You all good, mate?"

 This isn't depression.
 It isn't withdrawal.
 It isn't even anger.
 It's arithmetic.